5 Available Collectors

 If the application has a small data set (up to approximately 100 MB), then select the serial collector with the option

 If the application will be run on a single processor and there are no pause-time requirements, then select the serial collector with the option

 If (a) peak application performance is the first priority and (b) there are no pause-time requirements or pauses of one second or longer are acceptable, then let the VM select the collector or select the parallel collector with

-If response time is more important than overall throughput and garbage collection pauses must be kept shorter than approximately one second, then select a mostly concurrent collector with
+If response time is more important than overall throughput and garbage collection pauses must be kept shorter, then select the mostly concurrent collector with

-If response time is a high priority, and/or you are using a very large heap, then select a fully concurrent collector with
+If response time is a high priority, then select a fully concurrent collector with

 These guidelines provide only a starting point for selecting a collector because performance is dependent on the size of the heap, the amount of live data maintained by the application, and the number and speed of available processors.